Update: The PMP exam update has moved to January 11th, 2016 to allow all stakeholders adequate time to prepare for this change (Source: PMI).

 I have received many emails about these changes.
 Many think that if they do not pass the exam before January 11th, 2016, their efforts will be in vain and they have to start their studies based on the new syllabus.

-Many PMP aspirants’ eligibility will expire soon after the change and they are worried that they don’t have enough time to prepare with the new format if they fail.
+Many PMP aspirants’ eligibility will expire soon after the change and they are worried that they don’t have enough time to prepare for the new format if they fail.

 Likewise, many aspirants have issues.